sygnaltech/webflow-util/docs/webflow-url/query/index.md

 There are currently no configuration options for this library, so we'll use a *no-code* integration approach.

-Install JS in BODY, site-wide or on the specific pages you want the script to affect.
+Add this script to the `</body>` custom code area, either site-wide or on the specific pages you want the script to affect.

 ```
 <script type="module" src="{{ site.liburl }}/src/nocode/webflow-url.js"></script>